MayeHunt/VivyGAN_API/README.md

 1. `git clone https://github.com/MayeHunt/VivyGAN_API.git` to clone this repo.
 2. `cd VivyGAN_API` to change directory to the cloned directory.
-3. Install required packages using: `pip install -r requirements.txt`
+3. Install required packages using: `pip install -r requirements.txt`.
+Some packages are quite large, ensure at least 1gb is free.
 4. Start the application using gunicorn: `gunicorn --timeout 240 run:app`

 The application will now be ready to accept API calls from the [VivyGAN Front-End](https://github.com/MayeHunt/VivyGAN_Front).